-Locomotive Firers with little to no experience tend to make between $35840 and $42550 while the more experienced ones make over $62220 per year.
+Locomotive Firers with little to no experience tend to make between $53180 and $57570 while the more experienced ones can earn over $82720 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Locomotive Firer is to move to a higher paying state like PA.
-Right now, the highest paying states for Locomotive Firers are PA, AR, 0, 0 and 0.
+One of the easiest ways to increase your salary as a Locomotive Firer is to move to a higher paying state like AL. Right now, the highest paying states for Locomotive Firers are AL, 0, 0, 0 and 0.

-However a higher pay at PA doesn’t guarantee that you will make more because the living expenses at PA might be 2x higher than where you are currently at now.
+However a higher pay at AL doesn’t guarantee that you will make more because the living expenses at AL might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Locomotive Firer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Locomotive Firer is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Locomotive Firers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Locomotive Firers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.